Waddesdon Manor: 1997–2019

-Jacob Rothschild chairs the family charity handling Waddesdon's management, the Rothschild Foundation.
+Until his death in February 2024, Lord Rothschild chaired the family charity handling Waddesdon's management, the Rothschild Foundation.
 Waddesdon Manor operates as an independent organisation within the National Trust.

 From 2004 to 2006, the Baron's Room and Green Boudoir were restored to reflect Baron Ferdinand's original arrangements.
 In 2003 a burglary was committed involving the Johnson Gang, when approximately 100 gold snuff boxes and other items were stolen from the collection prompting the installation of new security measures.
 In 2021 one small sweet-box from this theft was identified at auction and returned to Waddesdon.

 Since 2004, there has been an exhibitions programme.
 Notable exhibitions include the Lod Mosaic in 2014.
 Waddesdon was one venue celebrating the work of Henry Moore in 2015 and Eliot Hodgkin in 2019.

 New works of art have been acquired by the Rothschild Foundation to complement the existing collections at Waddesdon, such as Le Faiseur de Châteaux de Cartes by Jean-Baptiste-Siméon Chardin, added in 2007.

 There has also been a programme of engagement with contemporary artists, beginning with Angus Fairhurst represented by Arnolfini in 2009.
-Works have been sited near the Manor and on the wider estate including by Richard Long, Sarah Lucas, and Angus Fairhurst.
-In 2012, Christie's chose the Manor to exhibit sculptures by leading contemporary artists.
+Works have been sited near the Manor and on the wider estate including by Richard Long, Sarah Lucas.
+In 2012, Christie's chose the manor to exhibit sculptures by leading contemporary artists.

-Between 2013 and 2017, Bruce Munro had a residency at Waddesdon Manor, beginning with the musical and light piece Cantus Arcticus in the Coach House Gallery in 2013.
-Winter Light (2013), with its distinctive wigwam type structures sited in the gardens of the Manor, was Munro's first solo exhibition of his large-scale pieces; Winter Light returned in 2016–2017.
-In 2014, Munro developed his pod-like structures, adding elements of language in Snow Code, shown in the Manor.
+Between 2013 and 2017, Bruce Munro had a residency at Waddesdon Manor, beginning with the music and light piece Cantus Arcticus in the Coach House Gallery in 2013.
+Winter Light (2013), with its distinctive wigwam-type structures sited in the gardens of the manor, was Munro's first solo exhibition of his large-scale pieces; Winter Light returned in 2016–2017.
+In 2014, Munro developed his pod-like structures, adding elements of language in Snow Code, shown in the manor.
 In ...---...SOS, Munro's winter exhibition of 2015–2016, tents were lit up in tune with sound, in response to images of disaster relief.

-In 2012, Edmund de Waal exhibited work in the Manor, creating a dialogue between his work and the historical interiors.
+In 2012, Edmund de Waal exhibited work in the manor, creating a dialogue between his work and the historical interiors.
 In 2015, artist Joana Vasconcelos was commissioned to install two sculptures entitled Lafite in front of the Manor.
 In 2016, Kate Malone exhibited a collection of new work inspired by the people, gardens, collections, and archive.
-Two portrait pots of Baron Ferdinand de Rothschild and Alice de Rothschild by Malone remain on display at the Manor.
+Two portrait pots of Baron Ferdinand and Alice de Rothschild by Malone remain on display at the Manor.